datvodinh/blog/_posts/2023-06-10-Recurrent-Neural-Network.md

 ## I. Long Short Term Memory (LSTM)

 Long Short Term Memory networks – usually just called “LSTM” – are a special kind of RNN, capable of learning long-term dependencies.
-LSTM are explicitly designed to avoid the long-term dependency problem.
+LSTM are explicitly designed to avoid the short-term dependency problem.
 Remembering information for long periods of time is practically their default behavior, not something they struggle to learn!

 ![](lstm.gif){: .shadow}